-Benefit Description You ı pay Inpatient hospital High Option Standard Option Room and board, such as: \$250 per admission \$500 per admission • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: Nothing Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood and blood products • Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
+Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as: \$250 per admission \$500 per admission • Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+Other hospital services and supplies, such as: Nothing Nothing • Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood and blood products • Dressings, splints, casts, and sterile tray services · Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
 The need for anesthesia, by itself, is not such a condition.
 Not covered: All charges All charges • Custodial care and care in an intermediate care facility • Non-covered facilities, such as nursing homes • Personal comfort items, such as barber services, and guest meals and beds • Private nursing care, except when medically necessary Inpatient dental procedures

-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Prescribed drugs and medications Lab, X-rays, and other diagnostic tests Blood and blood products Pre-surgical testing Dressing, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service \$50 per admission \$200 per admission Skilled nursing care benefits High Option Standard Option Up to 100 days per benefit period when you need full-time skilled nursing care.
+Benefit Description You pay Dutpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Prescribed drugs and medications Lab, X-rays, and other diagnostic tests Blood and blood products Pre-surgical testing Dressing, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia services \$50 per admission \$200 per admission Notes: Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+We do not cover the dental procedures.
+Skilled nursing care benefits High Option Standard Option Up to 100 days per benefit period when you need full-time skilled nursing care.
 A benefit period begins when you enter a hospital or skilled nursing facility and ends when you have not been a patient in either a hospital or skilled nursing facility for 60 consecutive days.
-All necessary services are covered, including: Room and board General nursing care Medical social services Prescribed drugs, biological supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Not covered: Custodial care and care in an intermediate care facility Nothing All charges Nothing All charges • Personal comfort items, such as phone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member: The Services are provided inside our Service Area or inside California but within 15 miles or 30 minutes from our Service Area (including a friend's or relative's home even if you live there temporarily) Services are provided in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
-Services include inpatient care under limited circumstances, outpatient care and family counseling.
-A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately twelve months or less.
+All necessary services are covered, including: Room and board General nursing care Medical social services Prescribed drugs, biological supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Nothing Nothing Not covered: All charges All charges Custodial care and care in an intermediate care facility Personal comfort items, such as phone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member: The Services are provided inside our Service Area or inside California but within 15 miles or 30 minutes from our Service Area (including a friend's or relative's home even if you live there temporarily) Services are provided in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
 Nothing Nothing